ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

 Updated trie root: <Buffer be ad e9 13 ab 37 dc a0 dc a2 e4 29 24 b9 18 c2 a1 ca c4 57 83 3b d8 2b 9e 32 45 de cb 87 d0 fb> // Same hash!
 ```

-To make the examples easier to follow, we won't be using the keccak256 of the keys (or the SecureTrie library) in this tutorial.
-However, keep in mind that inside Ethereum, keys are always encoded.
+To make the examples easier to follow, we won't be using the keccak256 of the keys (or the SecureTrie class) in this tutorial.
+However, keep in mind that in Ethereum's Merkle Patricia Trees, keys are always hashed.
+If you're curious, the reason for hashing the keys is balancing the tree.

 ### Example 1d - Deleting a Key-Value Pair from a Trie